johnmcalpin/mcp-server-typescript/README.md

 # If not set or set to false, the server will filter and transform API responses to a more concise format
 # If set to true, the server will return the full, unmodified API responses
 export DATAFORSEO_FULL_RESPONSE="false"

+# Optional: enable simple filter schema
+# If set to true, a simplified version of the filters schema will be used.
+# This is required for ChatGPT APIs or other LLMs that cannot handle nested structures.
+export DATAFORSEO_SIMPLE_FILTER="false"
 ```

 ## Installation as an NPM Package